Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Ph: 217-558-2200 Ext 2008

-Contact Form (Site visitors should select “Record Search” in the General Subject box.)
+Alternatively, individual can also reach the department by completing their online contact form (Site visitors should select “Record Search” in the General Subject box.)

 The Federal Bureau of Prisons (BOP) is where people can locate federal inmates.
 Its inmate locator tool lets visitors find someone by registered number or their name and other related demographics.